Psychological Disorders Class 12 Notes

 FAQs

-A lot of Psychological Disorders like Schizophrenia, Depression, Anxiety Happen because of hereditary factors and genetic mapping of individuals.
+A lot of Psychological Disorders, like Schizophrenia, Depression, and Anxiety, happen because of hereditary factors and genetic mapping of individuals.

-Perceptions that occur in absence of stimuli are defined as hallucination.
+Perceptions that occur in the absence of stimuli are defined as hallucinations.